hpi-dhc/PharMe-Annotations/README.md

 ## Data format

-All data is kept as JSON in CPIC's `recommendation` format, as a list of items abiding by the following structure.
+All data in `annotations/` is kept as JSON in CPIC's `recommendation` format, as a list of items abiding by the following structure:

 ```typescript
 {